github/roadmap/README.md

 # GitHub Product Roadmap

 In this repo, you can find the [official GitHub product roadmap](https://github.com/github/roadmap/projects/1).
+The Roadmap is currently in a soft launch, read-only state.
+Over time we anticipate opening up more of the roadmap to discussions and issues.

 Our product roadmap is our best estimate of what features we're working on, what stage they're in, and when we expect to bring them to you.
+Have any questions or comments about items on the roadmap?
+Please post them on our [community forums](https://github.community/).

 ## Guide to the Roadmap

-Every item on the GitHub product roadmap is an issue, tagged with a tag that indicates each of the following:
+Every item on the GitHub product roadmap is an issue, twith a label that indicates each of the following:

 - A **feature stage** that describes the next expected stage of the roadmap item.
 See below for a guide to product stages.